jakelgg/hashsmash/README.md

 ### Decryption

-Decrypt files using three arguments, --decrypt= --algorithm= and --passfile=.
+Decrypt files using two arguments, --decrypt= and --passfile=.
+You no longer have to specify the algorithm while decrypting.
 The password file must be located in the same directory as the project.

 ```
-python hashsmash.py --decrypt=text-to-decrypt --algorithm=sha256 --passfile=rockyou.txt
+python hashsmash.py --decrypt=text-to-decrypt --passfile=rockyou.txt
 ```

 ## License